rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 Parameters in energyConversion.csv and shared by several components in the other CSVs/JSON files:
 -----------------

+**First row of the csv (C1, E1, D1...)**: Input the names of the conversion components in a computer readable format, ie. with underscores instead of spaces, no special characters (eg. pv_plant_01)

 **age_installed**: The number of years the asset has already been in operation

 **capex_fix**: A fixed cost to implement the asset, eg. planning costs which do not depend on the (optimized) asset capacity (€)